affinda/affinda-python/docs/samples_python.md

 print(result.as_dict())
 ```

-### updateResumeSearchConfig - Update the config for the logged in user's embedable search tool
+### updateResumeSearchConfig - Update the config for the logged in user's embeddable resume search tool

 ```python
 from affinda import AffindaAPI, TokenCredential